Reliability Guide

 What to check on used Datsuns

-• Prioritize the condition of the body and chassis above all else; mechanical repairs are cheap, but UK welding labor is expensive.
+• Prioritize the condition of the body and chassis above all else; mechanical repairs are cheap, but UK welding labour is expensive.

-• Check hidden areas for rust: frame rails, floor pans, battery trays, and inner wheel arches.
+• Check hidden areas for rust: frame rails, floor pans, battery trays, inner wheel arches, and the area behind the front wings.

 • Verify that any "restored" car has photographic evidence of metalwork rather than just thick filler and fresh paint.